 Diana could make a good name for a female mastiff who stands her ground.
 It would also work well for a dog who is very kind, especially with children.

 Saint George and the Dragon is a powerful myth in British culture.
-In the story, Saint George came upon a village being terrorized by a venomous dragon that demanded food from them every day.
-With the help of a princess, George wounded the dragon and brought it back to the village.
-George promised to rid the village of the dragon if the villagers would all convert to Christianity.
-They did.
-After that, George drew his great sword and chopped the dragon’s head off.
+In the story, Saint George comes upon a village being terrorized by a venomous dragon that demands food from them every day.
+With the help of a princess, George wounds the dragon and brings it back to the village.
+George promises to rid the village of the dragon if the villagers will all convert to Christianity.
+They do.
+After that, George draws his greatsword and chops the dragon’s head off.

 George could be a good name for an English Mastiff who sees himself as a warrior or guardian.

-Lady Godiva was a Middle English countess who was so upset by her husband raising taxes on the poor that she took to the streets in protest in her own unique way.
-Lady Godiva rode through the streets naked on a horse covered only by her long hair.
+Lady Godiva was a Middle English countess who was so upset by her husband raising taxes on the poor that she took to the streets to protest in her own unique way—by riding through the streets on horseback, naked but for her long hair.
 Most of the tenants turned away in polite refusal to watch, but a man who gave us the term “Peeping Tom” turned to watch.
 Legend says he was struck dead at the sight.

 Godiva would be a great name for a strong, beautiful female dog who isn’t afraid to stand up for herself.
 Since Lady Godiva is often depicted as having golden hair, this name could work for a golden or tan-colored Mastiff too.

-The Harry Potter books have taken the fantasy world by storm.
+The Harry Potter books have become a cornerstone of the fantasy world.
 Hermione Granger is one of Harry’s two best friends in the books.
 She is a young wizard with remarkable intellect and magical gifts.
 Hermione can be stubborn when she thinks people aren’t listening to her or when she doesn’t get her way.